Fuerback/function-options-go/README.md

 }
 ```

-## How does the function option pattern solve this problem?
+## How does the functional option pattern solve this problem?

-The function option pattern solves this problem by providing a way to set only the fields that you need.
+The functional option pattern solves this problem by providing a way to set only the fields that you need.
 This pattern uses a function that takes a pointer to the struct and sets a field of the struct.

 See the example below and see the full code in the `main.go` file.: